ireish/yt-playlist-length/README.md

 - `GET /api/playlist/{playlist_id}/duration` - Get the total duration of the playlist
 - `GET /api/playlist-url?url={playlist_url}` - Process a full YouTube URL

-For detailed API documentation, visit http://localhost:8000/docs when the backend is running.

 ## 🧰 Project Structure